CrowdSwap/docs/how-to/how-to-install-metamask-web-3-wallet-on-chrome-2023.md

 > Repeat the password to confirm it

-> read the “terms of use” and check it
+> Read the “terms of use” and check it

 > Click the “create” button